Vllrich/ullrich-2026/LANDING-PAGE-COPY.md

 ### Bio

 > I've been building software for about 25 years.
 I started as a developer, writing apps and the real-time GPU and audio code where a dropped frame is a bug you can hear.
 A lot of it was for the stage and custom software clients.
-For years I worked as a creative developer and director for theater and performance, including with artists like Philip Glass.
+For years I worked as a creative developer for theater and performance, including with artists like Philip Glass.
 In startups, that work grew into more than writing code.
 I took on architecture, started leading small teams, and over time ran engineering as a CTO, building plenty of infrastructure and custom systems along the way.
 These days I help companies get AI into production and keep it running.
 Usually the unglamorous parts: the infra, the plumbing, the custom pieces that don't come in a box.
 Often agents, often on open models they host themselves.

 ### Disciplines